sanyamjain13/SoundServer/README.md

 # SoundServer

-The goal of this assignment is to implement a TCP client server application to implement a service that returns the sounds made by animals.
+***A TCP client server application to implement a service that returns the sounds made by animals.
 The name of each requested animal will be specified by a client whose process you will also create.
-You can use either C or C++.
 The server will start in passive mode listening on a specified port for a transmission from a client.
-Separately, the client will be started and will contact the server on a given IP address and port number that must be entered via the command line.
+Separately, the client will be started and will contact the server on a given IP address and port number that must be entered via the command line.***

-For communication with server client has to register itself with server, firstly client have to log in with id and password.
-If id and password of client is correct then client can communicate with server otherwise server sends a “Sorry your id and password is not correct” response to the client.
+***For communication with server client has to register itself with server, firstly client have to log in with id and password.
+If id and password of client is correct then client can communicate with server otherwise server sends a “Sorry your id and password is not correct” response to the client.***

 The server, which will be called SoundServer, will operate as follows: